google-parfait/tensorflow-federated/docs/design/tracing.md

-error messages" were attempted, including catching and reraising exceptions (failed due to the inability to create an exception whose stack included only the lowest level of user code without also including the code that called it), catching exceptions and replacing their traceback with a filtered one (filtering tracebacks is hacky, CPython-specific and unsupported by the Python language), and replacing the exception handler (fails because `sys.excepthook` isn't used by `absltest` and is overriden by other frameworks).
+error messages" were attempted, including catching and reraising exceptions (failed due to the inability to create an exception whose stack included only the lowest level of user code without also including the code that called it), catching exceptions and replacing their traceback with a filtered one (which is CPython-specific and unsupported by the Python language), and replacing the exception handler (fails because `sys.excepthook` isn't used by `absltest` and is overriden by other frameworks).
 In the end, the generator-based inversion-of-control allowed for the best end-user experience at the cost of some TFF implementation complexity.